-“It’s nothing to be ashamed of, Dalya.
+“It’s nothing to be ashamed of.
 Look at you, ma-sha-Allah.
 You have a successful business, you look amazing… Alhamdulillah, right?
 You still have your whole life ahead of you.”

 She gave me a grateful smile.
 “Thanks.
-Umm… I think Safaa made a good choice.”
+Uhh… I think Safaa made a good choice.”

 There was a lot that wasn’t being said.
 When Safaa and I married, Dalya and her husband were invited to the wedding.
 Not only did they not attend, they didn’t have the courtesy to RSVP.
 More than that, the same community that had ostracized me had punished Safaa for marrying me.
 She wasn’t invited to parties, weddings or even Islamic halaqas.
 Dalya was a part of all of that.
 As a result, aside from Safaa’s relatives, most of her friends were non-Muslims.

 Though Dalya and I had once been close, I felt nothing for her now.
-I didn’t hate her, but… it wasn’t that I didn’t respect her.
-I just didn’t care.
-I wasn’t impressed by her success or the size of her diamond ring.
+I didn’t hate her.
+I just wasn’t impressed by her success or the size of her diamond ring.

 There was little else to say.
 I stood, thanked Dalya for her help, and left.

+Driving away, I shook my head in frustration.
 Dr. Ehab had lied to me.
 Tarek didn’t have any job in Palm Springs.
-I shook my head in disgust as I drove away.
-Was it more important to them to protect themselves from shame than to find their granddaughter?
+He was in some ten thousand dollar a month resort rehab facility doing group therapy with junkie celebrities.
+I mean, good for Tarek.
+I was glad he was getting help.
+But I was disgusted at the Anwars’ unwillingness to tell the truth.
+Was it more important to the them to protect themselves from shame than to find their granddaughter?
 What else had they lied to me about?

 It didn’t matter.
+I would do my job.
 When I stopped at a red light I took the photo of Anna from my pocket and gazed at it.
 She was not smiling, but there was a twinkle in her eyes, as if she were thinking of a joke she’d heard, or a secret she knew.